dchowitz/slire/README.md

 !! consider moving somewhere else
 Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to Slire would look like.
 You're probably thinking it's quite an effort since you've injected `DocumentService` instances all over the place and the interfaces aren't compatible.
 That's correct, and the "Recommended Usage Patterns" section explains why we think that injecting repository instances everywhere isn't a good idea in the first place.

-## Why Slire?

-This section moved to [docs/WHY.md](docs/WHY.md) for clarity and brevity in the main README.

 ## API Reference Core CRUD Operations (Slire interface)